 Make sure to track your progress be it with photos, videos, diligent note-taking, or any other way you like to track.
 Doing so will help you see how far you’ve come in times when you’re doubting that you’re training is leading anywhere.
 Often times we don’t notice the progress we’ve made.
 Track, track, track and you’ll always find the motivation to come back!

 Celebrate your successes!
 Do not let yourself get stuck in the “all or nothing” mindset.
 So what if you fell a little short of making a checkpoint.
 If you’ve been training hard and feeling good, celebrate that.
 You’re still making progress and that is what matters: Progress, not perfection.

 • Stick with one fitness goal at a time.

 • Responsibly create a training routine to fit your goals.
-Working with a trainer in person or online can really help keep you on path.
+Working with a trainer in person or online, or enrolling in a weight loss camp can really help keep you on your path.

 • Track your progress.

-• Celebrate you success every step of the way 🙂
+• Celebrate your success every step of the way!